Seizure Emergency? Call 108 | KD Hospital: +91 79 6677 0001 Emergency: 108 | KD Hospital: +91 79 6677 0001

 Why first aid matters in epilepsy

 Seizure first aid does not usually stop the seizure itself.
-It prevents secondary harm.
+It prevents secondary harm, including head injury, choking, breathing obstruction, and panic-driven mistakes by bystanders.

 Families, school staff, and caregivers should all know these steps.